yishengjin1413/docs.microsoft.com-nuget/docs/Consume-Packages/Managing-the-NuGet-Cache.md

 # Managing the NuGet cache

 NuGet manages several local caches to avoid downloading packages that are already on the computer, and to provide offline support.
 NuGet 2.8+ automatically falls back to the cache when installing or reinstalling packages without a network connection.
+You can manage the cache using the nuget.exe CLI or from Visual Studio

+## CLI

 Cache locations are available using the [locals command](../tools/cli-ref-locals.md):